kaleidawave/kaleidawave.github.io/src/about.md

 title: About me
 ---

-Hey 👋 I am Ben and am currently 24!
+Hey 👋 I am Ben and am currently 25!
 I am interested in language design, type theory and the compilers.
 I built this site to showcase and explain some of my projects!

-You can support the writing of these posts and other projects:

-<iframe src="https://github.com/sponsors/kaleidawave/button" title="Sponsor kaleidawave" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>

 You can read a bit on [why I write and work on projects](/background) and also read [how this site is built](/architecture).

 <p id="contact">

 You can contact me on [Bluesky](https://bsky.app/profile/kaleidawave.bsky.social), [Twidder](https://twitter.com/kaleidawave) or via email `kaleidawave` at *Google mail*.

 </p>

 If you find any errors or improvements for this site please use the contacts above.